 Who Are We?

-We are members of the public who appreciate the unique and important role which SBS plays as a public broadcaster that has reflected and enriched Australia’s multicultural society.
+Our members appreciate the unique and important role that SBS plays which has reflected and enriched Australia’s multicultural society.
+We care passionately about SBS.

 How Are We Structured

-In early 2008 Save Our SBS became an Incorporated Association under the Associations Incorporation Act 1981.
-That Act was repealed in November 2012.
+Prior to 2008 Save Our SBS was an unincorporated club but public support for our activities created the need to adopt a more formal structure and in early 2008 Save Our SBS became an Incorporated Association under the Associations Incorporation Act 1981, then operating under the (old) Model Rules.
+That Act was repealed in 2012 and for a period, (newer) Model Rules applied.
 Today we operate under the Associations Incorporation Reform Act 2012 and the Associations Incorporation Reform Regulations 2012.
-The (old) Rules that applied when Save Our SBS Inc was incorporated were replaced in November 2012 by the (new) Model Rules under the Associations Incorporation Reform Act 2012.
+The current Save Our SBS Inc Rules 2013 (as amended 2016) are registered with, and approved by, Consumer Affairs Victoria.
 We are strictly a not-for-profit organisation in accordance with the Act and Regulations.
 We have national registration and as a Registrable Australian Body.
-There are no shareholders nor directors being paid a dividend or the like.
-At law, that is not allowed.
-No member is benefiting financially from our activities.
-Quite the opposite in fact.

 Our operation depends entirely on the support of active participants.